-4th suspect in Queens sex assault turns himself in: NYPD
+Fourth man who sexually assaulted woman leaving Queens church turns himself in, NYPD says - amNewYork

 They also stole her phone and MetroCard, cops said.

-Charges were pending against Shorter as of Friday afternoon, a police spokeswoman said.
+Shorter was charged with criminal sex act, sex abuse, robbery, criminal use of a firearm and menacing, police said.
 The three other suspects — Brandon Walker, 20, Justin Williams, 17, and Julisses Ginel, 19 — were arrested and charged two days after the assault, police said.

 Cops had released a photo of Shorter, who has 14 prior arrests, on Monday night.
 An NYPD spokesman said Shorter later spoke with police and agreed to meet them at an unspecified location in order to turn himself in.
 He was taken into custody and brought to the 77th Precinct in Crown Heights, the spokesman said.